 Clinician Fellowship in Health Care Quality

-We’re launching a Clinician Fellowship in Health Care Quality!
+We’ve launched a Clinician Fellowship in Health Care Quality!

 About the Fellowship

 This includes being immersed in all aspects of the initiative, attending stakeholder meetings, supporting the dissemination and publication of key findings, contributing their clinical and academic expertise and learning from a dynamic team with diverse backgrounds.
-Fellows will also benefit from mentorship from clinical and administrative leaders who have led large-scale health care system improvement efforts.
+Fellows also benefit from mentorship from clinical and administrative leaders who have led large-scale health care system improvement efforts.

-Together with the BC Academic Health Science Network, fellows will have access to a network of scholars and researchers with a focus on learning health systems, patient-oriented research, health care quality and patient safety.
-This partnership also provides fellows with the opportunity to receive mentorship and guidance with regards to publication and research activities linked to the projects in which they’re involved.
+Together with the BC Academic Health Science Network, fellows also have access to a network of scholars and researchers with a focus on learning health systems, patient-oriented research, health care quality and patient safety.
+This partnership provides fellows with the opportunity to receive mentorship and guidance with regards to publication and research activities linked to the projects in which they’re involved.

 Timeline & Application Process

-Fellowship Applications: Due May 14
+Fellowship Applications: Spring